 Every patient receives personalized testing and treatment to best meet their needs.
 Cleveland Clinic providers use the most advanced technology and research to ensure the highest level of care.

 Electrical Device Management of Heart Failure: Some patients with advanced heart failure may benefit from the use of electrical devices.
-One type of therapy is cardiac resynchronization therapy (CRT) with biventricular pacemakers.
-These devices can improve heart function and quality of life.
-Implantable cardioverter defibrillators (ICDs) may be used to prevent life-threatening heartbeats, to reduce the risk of death.
+One type of therapy uses a biventricular pacemaker and is often referred to as cardiac resynchronization therapy (CRT).
+For those who qualify, the additional pacemaker wire can improve heart function and quality of life.
+Implantable cardioverter defibrillators (ICDs) may be used to reduce the risk of death by preventing life-threatening abnormal heart rhythms.

 - High Risk Coronary artery bypass surgery